 Why do we need to change our lifestyle to improve our health?

 Diseases of the heart and blood vessels are the UK’s biggest killers, causing 180,000 deaths every year in England & Wales .
 Most of those with diabetes, die from heart and stroke diseases .
 That’s 200 people every day.

 , using a free NHS local stop smoking service.
 Stop smoking options: Public Health England guidance, August 2018.

-Latest NHS guidance is: If you’ve had a heart attack or stroke, or you are at high risk of either, studies have shown that the benefits of taking daily low dose coated aspirin far outweigh the risk of side effects.
+Latest NHS guidance is: If you’ve had a heart attack or stroke, or you are at high risk of them, studies have shown that the benefits of taking a daily low dose mini coated aspirin far outweigh the risk of side effects.
 But if you don’t have heart disease and are not considered to be at high risk of developing it, the risk of side effects (particularly the risk of internal bleeding) outweighs the benefit of preventing blood clots.
 The risks in younger people are fewer and the benefits, at least against cancers, are possibly greater.
 More research needs to be done.

 page updated 12 Jan.
 2019. © by social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.